Nobody Wants to Be Lonely: Commercial performance

 "Nobody Wants to Be Lonely" became an international hit.
 On the week of January 27, 2001, it debuted on the US Billboard Hot 100 at number 66.
 The following week, the song rose to number 34, becoming that week's highest climber as well as the greatest airplay gainer with an audience jump of 13 million.
 Three issues later, the duet peaked at number 13 on the Hot 100, becoming Martin's fourth and Aguilera's fifth top-20 hit in the US.
 The song spent a total of 20 weeks on the Hot 100.
 It also reached the top 10 on three other Billboard rankings: the Adult Contemporary chart (number three), the Mainstream Top 40 (number eight), and the Top 40 Tracks chart (number 10).
 In addition, the song appeared on the Rhythmic and Adult Top 40 charts, peaking at numbers 20 and 27, respectively.
 The Spanish-language version of the song, "Sólo Quiero Amarte", debuted at number 18 on Billboard Hot Latin Tracks on the chart issue dated February 10, 2001.
 It subsequently reached number one on April 7, 2001, and stayed there for four weeks, giving Martin his sixth number-one hit on the chart.
-It also topped the Latin Pop Songs and Tropical/Salsa listings.
+It also topped the Latin Pop Airplay and Tropical/Salsa Airplay listings.
 On the Canadian Singles Chart, "Nobody Wants to Be Lonely" charted for seven weeks, achieving a peak of number six on April 28, 2001.